Orange-OpenSource/a11y-guidelines/src/en/mobile/ios/development.md

      id="triggerVocal-Details"
      role="tabpanel">

-To trigger a vocalization, just call the **UIAccessibilityPostNotification** method passing the notification allowing to trigger a vocalization (**UIAccessibilityAnnouncementNotification**) and the string to vocalize as parameters.
+To trigger a vocalization, just call the **UIAccessibilityPostNotification** method passing the notification allowing to trigger a vocalization (UIAccessibilityAnnouncementNotification) and the string to vocalize as parameters.
-<br><br>Note: the vocalization is done in the system’s language.
+<br>Note: the vocalization is done in the system’s language.

 </div>
 <div class="tab-pane" id="triggerVocal-Example" role="tabpanel">

-<pre><code class="objective-c">
+<pre><code class="objectivec">
 UIAccessibilityPostNotification(UIAccessibilityAnnouncementNotification,
                                 @"This is a VoiceOver message.");
 </code></pre>